Does the Presidential Election Affect Mortgage Rates?

 The home buying process involves many numbers, but few have as much of an impact on the buyer as mortgage interest rates.

-With that in mind, let’s take a look at what has historically happened with mortgage rates during election years.
+With that in mind, let’s look at what has historically happened with mortgage rates during election years.

 Historical Market Analysis

-We’ll start with a broad-strokes look at the market as a whole, using the Dow Jones Industrial Average, as recorded in the Stock Trader’s Almanac since 1833.
+We’ll start with a broad-strokes look at the market as a whole.
+We will use the Dow Jones Industrial Average, as recorded in the Stock Trader’s Almanac since 1833.

 On average, the DJIA grows 10.4% in years prior to an election.
 Compare that to years of presidential elections, where growth slows to an average of 6%.
 This reflects a more hesitant attitude, largely created out of election uncertainty.